 - PORT 2800 Perspectives on Brazil

-All Spanish majors are strongly encouraged to study abroad, and popular ways to do so include the semester or year in Spain program at the University of Seville, or the Summer program in Madrid.
-Other students study abroad through other recognized programs in such attractive locations as Barcelona, Madrid, Buenos Aires, Lima, or Quito.
-Course work completed in Spanish literature, linguistics, history, and art is given credit toward the major after it has been approved by both your Spanish adviser and the Director of Undergraduate Studies.
-If you plan ahead your semester or year abroad and know exactly what course you need and wish to take abroad, you can get this approval before you leave for Spain.
+All Spanish majors and minors are strongly encouraged to study abroad through Cornell-sponsored or Cornell-approved programs.
+Popular ways to do so include the semester or year in Spain program at the University of Seville, or the Summer program in Madrid.
+Students may also study abroad through other recognized programs in such attractive locations as Barcelona, Madrid, Buenos Aires, Lima, or Quito.
+When appropriate, this work can be counted toward the required course work for the major or minor.
+Students should consult with the Director of Undergraduate Studies of Spanish (Bruno Bosteels), the Study Abroad advising dean, and Cornell Abroad, as well as with their faculty advisor before taking courses abroad to assure they are appropriate.

 The Seville program is co-sponsored by Cornell, The University of Michigan, and the University of Pennsylvania.
 Students enrolled in this program spend the first three weeks in a residential college located on the campus of the University of Madrid, where they take a course in Spanish language and contemporary society and take advantage of special lectures and field trips in Madrid and Castile.
 The program then moves to Seville, where students enroll in as many courses at the University as their language competency and interests permit.
 These courses are supplemented by courses designed especially for the program by Seville faculty as well as a seminar offered by the resident director, who is chosen from the faculty of Cornell, Michigan, or the University of Pennsylvania.
 In Seville students live with selected families, or, in a few cases, in the colegios mayores.
 More information can be found on the Cornell Abroad website.